legal resources necessary to hold negligent facilities accountable.

-Lack of mental stimulation (often found in people with severe dementia)
+- Lack of mental stimulation (often found in people with severe dementia)

 - Nerve damage or paralysis can lead to a blockage in the urinary tract

-  - Urinary catheters, and indwelling catheters (IUCs) are also risk factors for developing a UTI
+- Urinary catheter use, including indwelling catheters (IUCs), is also a risk factor for developing a UTI